goetzrobin/we-still-alive-netlify/src/pages/about/index.md

 path: /about
 title: Welcome to My Page
 ---
-### About the project - intentions and future objectives -
+### About the Project - Intentions and Future Objectives -

 I am a 3-year undergraduate, Pre-Medical student living in Philadelphia, USA.
 I have recently started to appreciate science, especially these almost finished years as an undergraduate student.